 #2.
 Presenting Different Color Schemes

-The usage of 3D rendering allows your clients to discover how their future home will look in various colors.
+The usage of 3D exterior rendering services allows your clients to discover how their future home will look in various colors.
 Instead of showing paint swatches that might look completely different on real surfaces, home builders can showcase diverse options in photorealistic 3D visualizations.
 It can be done quickly and for a good price, as changing a color in a 3D scene does not require a lot of effort from a 3D artist.

 #3.
 Showcasing Various Materials